If you are in distress, you can call or text 988 at any time. If it is an emergency, call 9-1-1 or go to your local emergency department.

 The lack of access to quality care is the largest single issue facing Canada’s mental health care system.

 The Commission strengthens access to quality care by developing and advancing evidence-based standards, implementation tools, and system-level solutions.
-Working with clinicians, policymakers, researchers, and people with lived and living experience, the Commission helps translate best practices into real-world care settings.
+Working with clinicians, policy makers, researchers, and people with lived and living experience, the Commission helps translate best practices into real-world care settings.
 Its work supports consistent, measurable, and person-centred approaches to care across sectors, including health, education, and justice.
 By focusing on both quality and implementation, the Commission helps improve outcomes and reduce gaps in mental health care across Canada.

 Commission Accomplishments